NikhilBagwe/Learn-CSharp-Dotnet/webAPI/05 - Clean Architecture - 2.md

 - It dictates how the business logic of the application should be and it only depends on Domain Layer.
 - Defines and implements use cases or application-specific business operations.
 - Acts as an intermediary between the outer layers (such as the user interface and infrastructure) and the domain layer.
+- For example, we can create a Repository in this layer which will concerned with the Data access.
+We will create an Interface of it here but won't implement it here.
+- Interface don't have any methods nor access modifiers.
+- Service is responsible for defining the use case.
+Thus we have Interface and a class implementing that interface.